laertjansen/SelectedPersonalProjects/README.md

 <img width="470" height="264" alt="Glitch" src="https://github.com/user-attachments/assets/41a6601c-3e75-4505-9c08-8fabfe9dacec" />

-2D/3D Concepts
+Explorations

-Lastly, these are some visual and motion concepts I developed over the past few years, created mainly with Unreal Engine, TouchDesigner, Cinema 4D, Photoshop and After Effects.
+These are some motion concepts, VR experiences, and 3D interaction experiments I developed over the past few years using tools such as Unreal Engine, TouchDesigner, Cinema 4D, Photoshop, and After Effects.

 <img width="470" height="264" alt="Gif20" src="https://github.com/user-attachments/assets/7fa3fde6-137d-4062-a4ba-8a4a0e9a05da" />